FIWARE/tutorials.Time-Series-Data/README.md

 generic enabler which is used to persist context data into a **CrateDB** database.
 The tutorial activates the IoT sensors connected in the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent) and persists measurements from those sensors into the database.
-The **CrateDB** HTTP endpoint is then used to retrieve time-based aggregations of that data.
-The results are visualized on a graph or via the **Grafana** time series analytics tool.
+To retrieve time-based aggregations of such data, users can either use **QuantumLeap** query API or connect directly to the **CrateDB** HTTP endpoint.
+Results are visualised on a graph or via the **Grafana** time series analytics tool.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as